Robot Pick Calibration#

 RZ cord |

-Robot Z rotation to be entered manually |
+Robot Z rotation (to be inserted) |

 Function |